ubergrape/grape-ds/docs/README.md

 ##### Manual workflow

-In the root directory run:
+In the root directory of the repository:
 ```bash
 yarn build:components
 ```